mmbase/mmbase-oldimport/contributions/mmbob/README.txt

 This is a forum system somewhat like phpbb but based on mmbase, it can be integrated with a mmbase site.
 You can create a new forum with subareas by a click of a button.
 So it allows you to run one mmbob system for multiple sites or one for a whole site.
 Each forum can have its own settings and look and can for the large part(s) be set using a gui interface.

 - You need a servlet 2.4 application server like Tomcat 5.
-- You need MMBase 1.8 or MMBase-1.9
+- You need MMBase 1.8.1 (or higher) or MMBase-1.9
   NOTE: For the moment we want mmbob to compile against both MMBase 1.8 and MMBase-1.9 without having
         to revert to branches.
 So HEAD must compile also agains MMBase 1.8.